Anderton Boat Lift

 The Anderton Boat Lift is a two-caisson lift lock near the village of Anderton, Cheshire, in North West England.
 It provides a 50 ft vertical link between two navigable waterways: the River Weaver and the Trent and Mersey Canal.
 The structure is designated as a scheduled monument, and is included in the National Heritage List for England; it is also known as one of the Seven Wonders of the Waterways.

 Built in 1875, the boat lift was in use for over 100 years until it was closed in 1983 due to corrosion.
 Restoration started in 2001 and the boat lift was re-opened in 2002.
 The lift and associated visitor centre and exhibition are operated by the Canal & River Trust.
 It is one of only two working boat lifts in the United Kingdom; the other is the Falkirk Wheel in Scotland.

+The lift has been closed to boat traffic since 3 January 2025 following failure of a gate lift cable during routine testing.
+The lift will remain closed during 2026.

 Economic background

 Salt has been extracted from rock salt beds underneath the Cheshire Plain since Roman times.
 By the end of the 17th century a major salt mining industry had developed around the Cheshire "salt towns" of Northwich, Middlewich, Nantwich and Winsford.

 Completion of the River Weaver Navigation in 1734 provided a navigable route for transporting salt from Winsford, through Northwich, to Frodsham, where the Weaver joins the River Mersey.
-In 1759 the second Weaver Navigation Act appointed the Trustees of the Weaver Navigation and gave them responsibility for maintaining and operating the route.
+The River Weaver Navigation Act 1759 (33 Geo.
+2. c.
+49) appointed the Trustees of the Weaver Navigation and gave them responsibility for maintaining and operating the route.
 The opening of the Trent and Mersey Canal in 1777 provided a second route close to the Weaver Navigation for part of its length, but extended further south to the coal mining and pottery industries around Stoke-on-Trent.

 Rather than competing with each other the owners of the two waterways decided it would be more profitable to work together.
 In 1793 a basin was excavated on the north bank of the Weaver at Anderton that took the river to the foot of the escarpment of the canal – 50 ft above.
 The Anderton Basin was owned and operated by the Weaver Navigation Trustees.
 Facilities were built to trans-ship goods between the waterways including two cranes, two salt chutes and an inclined plane that was possibly inspired by the much larger Hay Inclined Plane at Coalport.
 The facilities were extended when a second quay was built in 1801 and a second entrance to the basin was constructed in 1831.